cmarvaz/cmarvaz.github.io/_pages/about.md

 </div>

 <div style="text-align: justify">
-Previously, I was a staff of the Operations team at <a href="https://www.gemini.edu/"> Gemini Observatory </a> helping with phase II, observations, queue coordination, and instruments checks (being directly involved with: <a href="http://www.gemini.edu/instrumentation/gmos">GMOS</a>, <a href="https://www.gemini.edu/instrumentation/graces">GRACES</a>, <a href="https://www.gemini.edu/instrumentation/niri">NIRI</a> and <a href="https://www.gemini.edu/instrumentation/maroon-x">MAROON-X</a>), and member of the Fast Turnaround (<a href="https://www.gemini.edu/observing/phase-i/ft" > FT </a>) team and of the Gemini Director Time Review Board.
-I was also postdoc at <a href="https://noirlab.edu/public/programs/ctio/">CTIO</a> and part of the scientific support team of the Dark Energy Camera (<a href="http://www.ctio.noao.edu/noao/content/Dark-Energy-Camera-DECam"> DECam</a>) at the <a href="https://noirlab.edu/science/programs/ctio/telescopes/victor-blanco-4m-telescope"> CTIO-4m Blanco telescope </a>.
+Previously, I was a staff of the Operations team at <a href="https://www.gemini.edu/"> Gemini Observatory </a> helping with phase II, observations, queue coordination, and instruments checks (being directly involved with: <a href="http://www.gemini.edu/instrumentation/gmos">GMOS</a>, <a href="https://www.gemini.edu/instrumentation/graces">GRACES</a>, <a href="https://www.gemini.edu/instrumentation/niri">NIRI</a> and <a href="https://www.gemini.edu/instrumentation/maroon-x">MAROON-X</a>), and member of the Fast Turnaround (<a href="https://www.gemini.edu/observing/phase-i/ft">FT</a>) team and of the Gemini Director Time Review Board.
+I was also postdoc at <a href="https://noirlab.edu/public/programs/ctio/">CTIO</a> and part of the scientific support team of the Dark Energy Camera (<a href="http://www.ctio.noao.edu/noao/content/Dark-Energy-Camera-DECam"> DECam</a>) at the <a href="https://noirlab.edu/science/programs/ctio/telescopes/victor-blanco-4m-telescope">CTIO-4m Blanco telescope</a>.
 <p></p>
 </div>